jamesberger/python-projects/README.md

 ### aws-secrets-manager.py
 This contains everything you need to get started with the AWS Secrets Manager Service and boto3.
 Notably, how to use boto3 to store a secret and retrieve a secret.
+This also shows how to use JSON to store a secret in key / value pairs, which was something that was not as well documented as I'd have liked.
+This is the solution to the 'The secret value can't be converted to key name and value pairs' error you may run into initially.

 ## cloudwatch-cli
 ### auth-test.py